gocraft/web/README.md

 router.Get("/suggestions/:suggestion_id/comments/:comment_id/:*")
 ```

 The path params will contain a “*” member with the rest of your path.
+It is illegal to add any more paths past the “*” path param, as it’s meant to match every path afterwards, in all cases.

 For Example:
     /suggestions/123/comments/321/foo/879/bar/834